Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 There is also a third object layout that does not exist in the final.
 It references a number of bizarre objects, including the Dragon.
 It can be found in SETSHTS.BIN.

 Three paths also exist but all are unreferenced; the first one matches closely with the object layout, the second one is literally a straight line, and the third one is an oval with very sharp turns.

 SETSBOARDS.BIN is the only object file for Sand Hill and is much smaller than any of the three files used in the final.

 The only Act of Twinkle Circuit in the AutoDemo is an early model that doesn't resemble any of the courses used in the final game.
 It has no music, objects, or textures and features multiple small inclined areas that aren't seen anywhere in the final in any course.

-A more thorough investigation, as Shadow05 found out how to prevent the game booting you to the title, find out more below.
+A more thorough investigation, as Shadow05 found out how to prevent the game booting you to the title; see below.

 Only the fields used in cutscenes are able to load the proper objects and textures.
 All other areas are in the game, but the objects and textures are missing.
-The Adventure Fields will send the player back to the title screen if they attempt to enter one, fortunately, this can by-passed very easily.
+The Adventure Fields will send the player back to the title screen if they attempt to enter one; fortunately, this can be bypassed very easily.

 By extracting the Station Square geometry, it is possible to see some differences:

 - The train station has no entrance.

 - You can't ascend the stairs at the train station properly.